sf-wdi-34/angular-custom-directives/README.md

 - Where can you imagine using custom directives?
 - What four types of directives can you make?
 - How do you pass information into a custom directive?

+### Resources

+[Directive definition object cheat sheet from egghead.io](https://d2eip9sf3oo6c2.cloudfront.net/pdf/egghead-io-directive-definition-object-cheat-sheet.pdf) - a great resource for learning more about the specs allowed in the directive definition object.